puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Type of LSAs to be used by the OSPF protocol, running on the NetScaler appliance, for advertising the route for this VIP address.

 Valid values: 'TYPE1', 'TYPE5', 'DISABLED'.
 Default value: 'DISABLED'.

-#####`provider`

-The specific backend to use for this `netscaler_nsip` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`secure_access_only`